Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Weighted Multitask Finetuning and Multi-objective Learning

+Multi-objective learning~\citep{sener2018multi} could be used to guide task weighting.
+Intuitively, we would like to find weights $\vparam$ of models that are not worse on every task than another model $\vparam^\prime$.
+This concept is formalized by Pareto dominance, where: indicates that model $\vparam$ dominates $\vparam^\prime$.
+That is, we can find a task where $\vparam^\prime$ is worse than $\vparam$ but we can not find a task $t$ where $\ell_t(\vparam) > \ell_t(\vparam^\prime)$.
+For example, $\vparam$ and $\vparam^\prime$ might have similar performance on math tasks but $\vparam$ is safer and should thus be preferred.
+The set of models that fulfill this criterion is called Pareto set and denoted with $\vparam_{\ast}$.
+Its image in the evaluation metric is called Pareto front.
+While~\cref{eq:multitask_finetuning} is theoretically appealing, as for convex $\ell_t$ any stationary point is guaranteed to be in the Pareto set~\citep[Theorem 1.10.10]{miettinenMoBook}, it can quickly become too costly with large models, for example, when many $\valpha$s yield similar solutions and the distribution of the $\valpha$ is not uniform.

-Despite its importance, not much work has been done to find good ways to set the weights.
-Decades of work exist for multitask learning but multitask finetuning is a relatively new area and is still under-explored.
-Similarly to multi-task learning, an exhaustive search over the whole $\valpha$-space is not feasible when $T$ is large.
-With little guidance, arbitrary values are tried to get an idea, for example, \citet{fujii2024continual} try only two values of $\valpha$ for continual pretraining.
-Sometimes heuristics are used and meta-learning approaches are also adopted, but the results are not always satisfactory, for example, see \citet[Sec.
-6]{mftcoder2023} who report such a result for LLMs trained for code generation.
+Despite its importance, not much work has been done to find good ways to set the weights for multitask finetuning.
+An exhaustive search over the whole $\valpha$-space is not feasible when $T$ is large.
+With little guidance, arbitrary values are tried to get an idea, for example, \citep{fujii2024continual} try only two values of $\valpha$ for continual pretraining.
+Sometimes heuristics are used and meta-learning approaches are also adopted, but the results are not always satisfactory, for example, see \citep[Sec.
+6]{mftcoder2023} who report such a result for code generation models.
+One related work that aims to find Pareto fronts more efficiently is the one of~\citet{li2025map}, who use model merging to find the performance of some $\valpha$ combinations and then fit a quadratic model to the evaluation metric for each task which is eventually used to find Pareto fronts with existing multi-objective optimization solvers.
+In contrast, our method does not require such solvers, because the surrogate is automatically derived using variational learning.
+This makes it easy to introduce more flexible approximations beyond a quadratic one by simply choosing a more flexible posterior form.
+We will show this next by connecting Bayesian methods and model merging to introduce variational model merging as a new framework for estimating Pareto fronts with more accurate methods.